 Have read of how this translation came about here.

-Please note that these are official versions of the games but there are also mods you can add to games as well.
-This is also a list of games that are available in Irish though I cannot vouch for the quality of all the translations.
+Please note that this is a list of games that are available in Irish though I cannot vouch for the quality of all the translations – some are definitely not a high standard than others.